 I started writing the book that eventually became Searching for Satu in 1986, just a few years after the period in which it’s set.
-Five years later it had grown into a 250,000 word monster entitled Ten Days in May, which proved unpublishable.
-So in the early 90s I detached the last 40% of this magnum opus to create the first formulation of Satu, which went through innumerable rewrites before being published by Citron Press in June 1999.
+After innumerable rewrites it was first published by Citron Press in June 1999.

 Any author worth their salt mixes fiction and reality so inextricably that not even they can quite remember where one ends and the other begins.
 My own experiences in Finland in the early 1980s were woven into the plot and reworked so many times that I’m no longer sure what was false memory, what was invention and what was real.
 And I love it that way.

 The Citron Edition

-Nowadays I know a lot about the failure rate among innovative, high-tech businesses.
-One of the commonest causes is being ahead of your time: trying to make a viable business out of a technology for which the world is not yet ready.
-Another is an inadequate distribution strategy.
-Citron Press suffered from both and I guess many other Citron authors share my mixed feelings about the whole experiment.
-Citron were pioneers of print-on-demand technology and they prepared the way for those who followed.
-If Amazon had existed back then, maybe it could have worked: but online retailing had not yet become a viable route to market.
-They were aiming to be pioneers of eBooks, too: but the tech bubble burst just as eBooks were beginning to take off.
-I was left with a book that had been starting to get some great coverage in the media but which was no longer available to buy.
+Citron Press suffered from being ahead of their time and an inadequate distribution network.
+They were pioneers of print-on-demand technology and if Amazon had existed back then, it could have worked: but online retailing had not yet become a viable route to market.
+Then the tech bubble burst and I was left with a book that had been getting great coverage in the media but which was no longer available to buy.